david-garcia-garcia/wincachedrupal/README.txt

  The module does 3 things:

  - Adds information message to the status page.
- - Shows Wincache usage statistics when user has appropiate permissions and wincache_show_debug is set to true (in settings.php):
+ - Shows Wincache usage statistics when user has appropriate permissions and wincache_show_debug is set to true (in settings.php):
  $conf['wincache_show_debug'] = TRUE;
  - Provide a set of tests.